harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/burp-scanner-reference.md

 #### Password

 The access token to log in to the instance you want to scan.
-In most cases this is a password or an API key.
+In most cases, this is a password or an API key.

 You should create a Harness text secret with your encrypted token and reference the secret using the format `<+secrets.getValue("project.container-access-id")>`.
 For more information, go to [Add and Reference Text Secrets](/docs/platform/Secrets/add-use-text-secrets).